 As a solo artist, the Actor becomes a monastic interpreter on one hand and a confessional storyteller on the other.
 Kangalee’s interest and emphasis on the actor’s singer-songwriter approach to performance has evolved over the years.
-Initially spawned by witnessing the work of Anna Deavere-Smith and Spalding Gray in the early 1990s, the Ensemble’s love-affair with the MONO-LOG form and with Beckett’s solo works goes back to the early days of Dennis Leroy Kangalee’s conservatory years where he spent long nights immersed in Theater of the Absurd, while suffering a nervous breakdown at Juilliard.
+Initially spawned by witnessing the solo work of Anna Deavere-Smith and Spalding Gray in the early 1990s, the Ensemble’s love-affair with the MONO-LOG form and with Beckett’s solo works goes back to the early days of Dennis Leroy Kangalee’s conservatory years where he spent long nights immersed in Theater of the Absurd, while suffering a nervous breakdown at Juilliard.
 “Had you never had those breakdowns it’s possible you never would have found your writing voice, which is an extension of your acting voice” wrote Ed Bullins a young Kangalee in 2000.

 Kangalee Arts’ “Portraits” series — a program, for the fall of 2026, of different monologists and solo performers dissecting their own lives in order to create their own self-portraits with their words instead of paintbrushes.